Main Content Start

 Shopping & Paying for a Computer / Technology

 There are many places where you can purchase technology.
-These include stores in your local community, and online vendors.
+These include stores in your local community and online vendors, as well as the NWACC Bookstore.
 Shop around for the best deals using the specifications given above.

 Don't Own a Computer?